pranjanpr/cpdb-libs/README.md

     $ sudo make install
     $ sudo ldconfig

-Use the sample frontend client to check that the library and the installed backends work as expected:
+Also install at least one of the backends (cpdb-backend-...).

 ## Testing the library